Iron-voldy/IOT-Piano-Doc/docs/about.md

 # About Us

-## Tea Weight Scale System Research Project
+## IoT Piano Visualizer Project

-The **Tea Weight Scale System Prototype** is a research-focused project aimed at addressing inefficiencies in tea harvesting and collection through automation, data analytics, and real-time data management.
-By combining innovative hardware and software technologies, our system enhances the accuracy and efficiency of the tea collection process, creating value for both plantation workers and managers.
+The **IoT Piano Visualizer** is an innovative project that integrates hardware and software technologies to create an interactive piano learning experience.
+By combining real-time visual feedback with user performance tracking, this system enhances the process of learning piano, making it more engaging and effective for learners of all levels.
+The system utilizes an RGB LED strip to display corresponding notes as they are played, helping learners improve their timing and accuracy.

 ### Mission
-To develop and implement a reliable, automated tea collection system that reduces manual errors, increases operational efficiency, and provides real-time insights to improve decision-making in tea plantations.
+To provide a dynamic, interactive learning environment for piano students that incorporates visual feedback, real-time performance tracking, and data analytics to accelerate skill development.

 ### Vision
-We envision a future where tea plantations operate seamlessly with the aid of technology, fostering sustainability, productivity, and better working conditions for tea pluckers, supervisors, and plantation managers.
-Our research-driven approach ensures that we build solutions that benefit all stakeholders.
+We envision a future where music education is enriched by the seamless integration of technology, making learning more accessible, interactive, and enjoyable.
+Our goal is to revolutionize the way people learn piano by merging traditional music education with cutting-edge IoT technologies.

+---

 ## Meet the Team

-### Project Lead: **Stephany Kenny**
+### Project Lead: **Wannianayake W.M.H.T.**

-- **Role**: Project Manager
+- **Role**: Project Leader
 - **Responsibilities**:
-  - Leading project development and research direction.
+  - Leading the overall development of the project.
-  - Coordinating team activities and ensuring successful delivery of milestones.
+  - Coordinating between hardware and software teams.
-  - Overseeing backend development and database design.
+  - Ensuring that project milestones are met on time.
-  - Contact: 0762724227, Email: gloriyadstephany@gmail.com
+  - Contact: IT24100561@my.sliit.lk

 ---

 ### Technical Team
 ---

-#### 1. **Frontend Developer: Thanushka Nirmana**
+#### 1. **Frontend Developer: Hettiarachchi B.D.**

 - **Role**: User Interface Designer & Web Developer
 - **Responsibilities**:
   - Designing and developing the web-based user interface.
+  - Implementing real-time feedback features.
-  - Ensuring seamless integration of frontend features with the backend APIs.
+  - Ensuring the frontend integrates smoothly with backend APIs.
+  - Contact: IT24100227@my.sliit.lk

-#### 2. **Hardware Engineer: Pasan Wijekoon**
+#### 2. **Backend Developer: Lithman P.V.L.**

-- **Role**: Hardware Integration Specialist
+- **Role**: Software Unit Leader & API Developer
 - **Responsibilities**:
-  - Integrating the load cell, HX711 module, LCD, and microcontroller components.
+  - Developing the backend API to handle performance data.
-  - Ensuring accurate data transmission from hardware to the system.
+  - Ensuring secure data transmission and storage.
+  - Managing and optimizing the MySQL database for performance tracking.
+  - Contact: IT24101075@my.sliit.lk

-#### 3. **Backend Developer: Hasidu Theekshana**
+#### 3. **Hardware Engineer: Basnayake K.S.**

-- **Role**: API Developer & Database Administrator
+- **Role**: Hardware Unit Leader & Arduino Developer
 - **Responsibilities**:
-  - Developing PHP APIs for saving and retrieving weight data.
-  - Managing and securing the MySQL database.
+  - Developing and integrating the hardware components (RGB LED strip, piano keys).

----
-### Research Team (Non-Technical Members)
----
-1. **Rashmi Sanjana**
+  - Writing Arduino code for note detection and LED visualization.
+  - Troubleshooting hardware issues and ensuring data accuracy.
+  - Contact: IT24100131@my.sliit.lk

+#### 4. **Hardware Integration Specialist: Hewavasan P. H.C.**

-   - **Role**: Research Assistant and Writer
+- **Role**: Hardware Component Specialist
 - **Responsibilities**:
-     - Assisting in collecting data related to tea collection processes.
-     - Contributing to writing and organizing research content.
+  - Assisting with hardware setup and integration.
+  - Ensuring smooth communication between hardware components and the microcontroller.
+  - Testing and calibrating hardware for accurate note detection.
-     - Contact: 0717372714, Email: sanjanarashmi046@gmail.com
+  - Contact: IT24103185@my.sliit.lk

-2. **Siluni Nanayakkara**
+#### 5. **Hardware Integration Specialist: Wijewardhana E.A.N.**

-   - **Role**: Research Assistant and Writer
+- **Role**: Hardware Component Specialist
 - **Responsibilities**:
-     - Assisting in analyzing market trends for system adoption.
-     - Contributing to writing sections related to market research and analysis.
-     - Contact: 0714914689, Email: nanayakkarasiluni@gmail.com

-3. **Chamindu Wijedoru**
-   - **Role**: Research Assistant and Writer
-   - **Responsibilities**:
-     - Assisting in evaluating operational processes in tea plantations.
-     - Supporting the writing of research findings related to operational improvements.
-     - Contact: 0772039992, Email: HS23299016@my.sliit.lk

-4. **Hashini Imasha**
-   - **Role**: Research Assistant and Writer
-   - **Responsibilities**:
-     - Assisting with researching environmental impacts of automation.
+  - Assisting with the development and integration of hardware components.
-     - Contributing to writing sections focused on sustainability and environmental benefits.
-     - Contact: 0769242947, Email: khimasha2000@gmail.com

-5. **Vaishnavy Balakrishnan**
-   - **Role**: Research Assistant and Writer
-   - **Responsibilities**:
+  - Ensuring data transmission from sensors to the system is seamless.
-     - Supporting compliance research for the system.
+  - Supporting the team in testing hardware interactions with the system.
-     - Assisting with writing content related to policy and regulatory compliance.
-     - Contact: 0764950272, Email: vaishnavybalakrishnan267@gmail.com

-6. **Nethmi Ilangasinghe**
-   - **Role**: Research Assistant and Writer
-   - **Responsibilities**:
-     - Assisting with stakeholder analysis and feedback.
-     - Contributing to writing research sections related to stakeholder engagement.
-     - Contact: 0764914069, Email: nethmiilangasinghe2003@gmail.com

-7. **Hansamali Senarath**
-   - **Role**: Research Assistant and Writer
-   - **Responsibilities**:
-     - Assisting with the development of training materials for users.
-     - Contributing to writing sections related to user training and system implementation.
-     - Contact: 0772752767, Email: hirunihansamali5@gmail.com

-8. **Nilma Sewmini Fernando**
-   - **Role**: Research Assistant and Writer
-   - **Responsibilities**:
-     - Assisting with studying the impact of the system on workers.
-     - Contributing to writing sections focused on workforce efficiency and productivity.
-     - Contact: 0718693767, Email: nilmasewmini16@gmail.com

-9. **Hirushi Rathnayaka**
-   - **Role**: Research Assistant and Writer
-   - **Responsibilities**:
-     - Assisting with compiling and organizing research findings.
-     - Contributing to writing reports, documentation, and publication material.
-     - Contact: 0754766855, Email: rathnayakahirushi123@gmail.com

-10. **Chathumini Parindya**
-    - **Role**: Research Assistant and Writer
-    - **Responsibilities**:
-      - Assisting with financial analysis and research.
-      - Supporting the writing of sections on financial viability and cost-effectiveness.
-      - Contact: 0768924723, Email: chathuminiparindya@gmail.com

-11. **Devindi Kaluarachchi**
-    - **Role**: Research Assistant and Writer
-    - **Responsibilities**:
-      - Assisting with field research and data collection.
-      - Contributing to writing sections based on field data and analysis.
-      - Contact: 0764678412, Email: HS23147546@my.sliit.lk

-12. **Nawodya Sandeepani Wickramarachchi**
-    - **Role**: Research Assistant and Writer
-    - **Responsibilities**:
-      - Assisting with logistical planning and coordination for research activities.
-      - Contributing to writing sections on operational logistics and team coordination.
-      - Contact: 0763924553, Email: nawodyawickramarachchi28@gmail.com
+  - Contact: IT24201016@my.sliit.lk

+---

+Our team is dedicated to delivering an exceptional, tech-driven learning experience for piano learners, backed by solid technical expertise and collaboration across hardware and software development.

+We aim to merge music education with cutting-edge IoT technologies, making piano learning a more engaging and interactive process for everyone.